 Board of Directors

 Edwin Rich currently serves as the Co-Executive Director of the Tree of Hope (formerly known as Avery Road Alumni Association).
-Has been a long-standing voting member of the AODAAC (Alcohol and Other Drug Advisory Council) committee where he is also has served the Chair of treatment and recovery committee for as many years.
+He has been a long-standing voting member of the AODAAC (Alcohol and Other Drug Advisory Council) committee where he is also has served the Chair of treatment and recovery committee for as many years.
 He has also served as the Vice chair for the AODAAC committee.
 Edwin was also a founding member of Peer2Peer and served as the Vice-Chair for 4 years.
 Edwin is a person in recovery of 20 years.
-For the last 20 years he has served to bring hope to the recovery community through mentorship and support, volunteering to facilitate groups in various facilities in Montgomery County.
+For the last 20 years he has served to bring hope to the recovery community through mentorship and support, and volunteers by helping facilitate groups in various facilities in Montgomery County.
 He has volunteered for the last 14 years at the Clarksburg jail where he facilitates groups in the Jail Addictions Service program.

 Larry Simmons is the President & CEO for Business & Financial Solutions.
-He holds an undergraduate degree from Auburn University in accounting, with a minor in computer technology.
-Mr. Simmons also holds, from Auburn University, an MBA in Finance.
-Before founding Business & Financial Solutions in 2002, Mr. Simmons worked for Deloitte and Touché as the Director of Government Contracts and Non-profit Services.
+He holds an undergraduate degree from Auburn University in accounting, with a minor in computer technology, as well as an MBA in Finance.
+Before founding Business & Financial Solutions in 2002, Mr. Simmons worked for Deloitte and Touche as the Director of Government Contracts and Non-profit Services.

 In addition to his professional credentials, Mr. Simmons serves the community in various areas.
 He is the Chairman of the Board for Women Who Care Ministries, and Executive Director for XYZ Services, Inc, both for which are Maryland non-profit organizations.
 Mr. Simmons serves as a Board Member for the Jamisons Center of Kindness in Texarkana Arkansas, a non-profit community outreach program.
 He is a General Public Representative for the Montgomery County Alcohol and Other Drug Addiction Advisory Council to the Montgomery County Council, appointed by County Executive Isiah Leggett.